dilaradogan/ICWSM-2023/README.md

 - "st_qualitative_experimental_results.py" is the system code that provides the results of the test data we have created with various manual and automatic methods.

-## Contents related go the geotagging system
+## Contents related to the geotagging system

 - For the geotagging task, we have used the implementation of GCN and MLP-TXT+NET10 shared by Rahimi, Cohn, and Baldwin (2018)